xinwenfu/VChat_DEP/README.md

    4. Step into the JMP instruction and observe the results Notice that our instructions, in this case a `mov`, `add`, and `sub` all have an effect on the registers!
 This is because we do not have DEP enabled for this VChat process!

-### DEP-PreExploitation
+### DEP Enabled Pre-Exploitation
-To get an idea of how common DEP is on a modern Windows system we can look at all the processes running on our system to see those running with a NX-bit set.
+To get an idea of how common DEP is on a modern Windows system we can look at all the processes running on our system to see those running with the NX-bit set.
 This should be a common sight in most modern systems and processes!

 1. Open Task Manager.